Hot Tub Removal Cost: What to Expect in 2026

 Typical 2026 price ranges

-A standard inflatable or portable acrylic tub sitting on a concrete pad with clear access runs $400 to $650 for full-service removal.
-A larger swim-spa style tub runs $700 to $1,100.
-In-ground tubs and tubs surrounded by custom decking can hit $1,500 or more once demolition labor is included.
-These are complete quotes: dismantling, hauling, disposal fees, and cleanup.
+Standard inflatable or portable acrylic tub on a concrete pad with clean access: $400 to $650.
+Larger swim-spa style: $700 to $1,100.
+In-ground or tubs trapped inside custom decking can hit $1,500 once demo labor is in.
+These are complete numbers.
+Dismantling, hauling, disposal fees, cleanup.

 Section 02

-Why hot tubs are priced higher than normal junk
+Why hot tubs cost more than regular junk

-Tubs are almost never removed whole.
-Crews cut the shell into four or six pieces with a reciprocating saw, pull the jets and motors, and load the foam insulation separately.
-A four-person crew working a typical acrylic tub takes 90 minutes to 3 hours.
-Disposal is also expensive because the shell material does not accept regular curbside recycling in most states.
+Tubs almost never come out whole.
+Crews cut the shell into four or six pieces with a reciprocating saw, pull jets and motors, then load the foam insulation separately.
+A four-person crew works a typical acrylic tub for 90 minutes to 3 hours.
+Disposal isn't cheap either.
+The shell material doesn't take curbside recycling in most states.

 Section 03